MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema2010-v2/element-2-logo.md

 ---
-description: A path to a file that contains an image.
+description: A path to a file that contains an image (Windows 8.1, child of Properties).
 Search.Product: eADQiWindows 10XVcnh
 title: Logo (Windows 8.1 extensions schema, child of Properties) ms.assetid: ffbb17ac-d3c5-42ea-9a39-167a8dc4d2ba